riverbots42/2023/cheat-sheet/README.md

 # What Do the Encoders Do?

-They tell us how far we've gone, so know how far we've moved in autonomous.
+They tell us how far we've gone, so we know how far we've moved in autonomous.

 # What Busses/Ports Are We Using on the RoboRIO?